ReemALHamed/Real-time-Face-Detection-by-OpenCV/README.md

 # Real-time-Face-Detection-by-OpenCV

-This project is done using Pycharm IDE and Python, it is a Real-Time Face recognition using OpenCV while performing object detection using Haar feature-based cascade classifiers for detecting face , eyes and smile.
+This project is done using Pycharm IDE and Python, it is a Real-Time Face recognition using OpenCV while performing object detection using Haar feature-based cascade classifiers for detecting face, eyes, and smile.

 ## 1.Import and initialize
-Start by importing OpenCV and create a directory (ex: Cascades) to gather all Haar classifiers files that you want to use in you project, then use their path to loead them into your project.
+Start by importing OpenCV and create a directory (ex: Cascades) to gather all Haar classifiers files that you want to use in you project, then use their path to load them into your project.
 ##### Note: you can find Haar cascade classifiers files here (https://github.com/opencv/opencv/tree/master/data/haarcascades)
 ```
 import cv2